under0tech/WeatherPlugin/README.md

     ![image](https://github.com/under0tech/WeatherPlugin/assets/113665703/3bc45217-e007-469e-8125-a163450cffbd)

+Enjoy your initial encounter with broadening the capabilities of Chat GPT to include weather forecasting.
+What else would you add to Chat GPT?

-If you have any questions, do not hesitate to ask me in **Twitter**: https://twitter.com/dmytro_sazonov
+If you have any questions, feel free to reach me out on **Twitter**: https://twitter.com/dmytro_sazonov